drclab/drclab.github.io/content/posts/pkpd-101.md

 $$
 F = F_{\text{abs}} \times (1 - E_H), \qquad E_H = \frac{CL_H}{Q_H + CL_H}.
 $$

+Here $F_{\text{abs}}$ is the portion of the dose that crosses the intestinal lumen into the portal vein (it is shaped by disintegration, dissolution, permeability, and any gut-wall metabolism), while $E_H$ is the hepatic extraction ratio governed by the well-stirred model. $CL_H$ represents hepatic intrinsic clearance (drug-metabolizing enzymes and transporters, often scaled from microsomes or hepatocytes) and $Q_H$ is effective hepatic blood flow (typically $1.5$–$1.8$ L/min in adults).
+High $E_H$ values indicate the liver removes most of the drug on its first pass—reducing $F$ even when absorption is efficient.
+Conversely, a low extraction compound (small $CL_H$ relative to $Q_H$) delivers nearly all absorbed drug to systemic circulation.

 Comparing oral and intravenous AUC values normalizes away clearance and reveals incomplete absorption or intense first-pass metabolism.
 Formulation scientists modulate $F_{\text{abs}}$ with solubility enhancers, while medicinal chemists target hepatic extraction by tuning lipophilicity or metabolic stability.